This guide covers setting up a Quartz v5 repository on Bitbucket, configuring deployment, and connecting Quartz Syncer.

 -

-Clone Quartz locally, switch to the v5 branch, change the remote, and push:
+Clone Quartz locally, change the remote, and push:

-git clone https://github.com/jackyzha0/quartz.git cd quartz git checkout v5 git remote set-url origin https://bitbucket.org/<workspace>/<repository>.git git push -u origin v5
+git clone https://github.com/jackyzha0/quartz.git cd quartz git remote set-url origin https://bitbucket.org/<workspace>/<repository>.git git push -u origin HEAD

 Clone and Install